iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 **Typical columns**

 - **To Do (DoR passed)**
   Work that is in the sprint scope and is ready for Developers to start.
-“To Do” is the sprint version of “Ready.”
+“To Do” contains the items we selected into the sprint that were already Ready at planning time (DoR passed), so Developers can start them without discovery work.

 - **In Progress**
   Work actively being implemented.
 I limit **WIP (Work In Progress)** here to protect flow.